AnshSSonkhia/starboard/README.md

 ### "starboard" cannot be opened because the developer cannot be verified. (macOS)

-Since Starboard CLI is not registered with Apple by an identified developer, if you try to run it for the first time you might get a warning dialog.
+Since Starboard CLI is not registered with Apple by an identified developer, so if you try to run it for the first time you might get a warning dialog.
 This doesn't mean that something is wrong with the release binary, rather macOS can't check whether the binary has been modified or broken since it was released.